irkartik/OurNoticeBoardv2.0/README.md

 <i>Any contributions from you guys are welcome.
 Just fork this repository, make changes in the code and create a pull request, I will merge the changes if it seems interesting. :)</i>

+Do star the repo if you think it worth it.

 # Requirements (that shall be installed in your system)
 1. Git
 2. virtualenv